-Alcohol is all-consuming, causing devastating health consequences along the way.
+Alcohol is all-consuming, and it causes devastating health consequences along the way.
 Not all of these health consequences take time to develop either; in fact, some of the health risks associated with alcoholism present themselves immediately after drinking.

-- Injuries due to irresponsible or reckless behaviors while drinking
+- Injuries, accidents, or arrest due to irresponsible or reckless behaviors

 - Increased risk of engaging in unprotected sexual activity, which increases the risk of sexually transmitted diseases and infections